t-scholtz/EchoMind/README.md

 ` pip install allosaurus `

 Then you will need to install a model for it to run.
-The script is set to the english model which will require you to download it
+The script is set to the English model which will require you to download it

 ` python3 -m allosaurus.bin.download_model -m eng2102 `

-However you can download and use other models if you wish
+However, you can download and use other models if you wish

 ## Vosk